| Written by Mark Buzinkay

 As mining is geared toward more challenging and exposed environments and undertakings, mining operations become more complex and challenging (13).
 Interestingly, mechanization

 Considering these facts, safety analysis is only one part of the overall safety and health strategy in mines.
-It has been shown that the human factor is the trigger for most accidents in mines (10).
-The workforce argues that effective rules should provide only minimum standards, be simple and practical and flexible to work tasks (9).
+It has been shown that the human factor triggers most accidents in mines (10).
+The workforce argues that effective rules should provide only minimum standards, be simple and practical, and be flexible to work tasks (9).

-Illustrated procedures, consistent and returning training and education, as well as an established safety culture, are the best ways to foster safety awareness and to reduce incidents in mines.
+Illustrated procedures, consistent and ongoing training and education, and an established safety culture are the best ways to foster safety awareness and reduce incidents in mines.

 As with any management system, a continuous improvement process should be implemented by monitoring and updating the rules and regulatory subsystem at mines at regular intervals.
 Training is an important part of acquiring and enhancing safety-related knowledge and practical skills in emergencies.